-Tostenson then introduced the Board of Directors, former directors and employees, and special guests.
+Tostenson introduced the Board of Directors, former directors and employees, and special guests.

-Secretary Darren Strasser affirmed that the Notice of Annual Meeting and the unapproved minutes of the 2018 Annual Meeting had been mailed to each member.
-Tostenson called for a motion to waive the reading of the Notice of Annual Membership Meeting and to approve the minutes of the 77th Annual Meeting as mailed out.
+Tostenson called for a motion to waive the reading of the Notice of Annual Membership Meeting and to approve the minutes of the 78th Annual Meeting as presented.
 A motion from the floor was seconded and carried.

 Tostenson called on Treasurer Krista Atyeo-Gortmaker to present the Treasurer’s Report.